-1. Open an investment account with a private broker
+1. Open an investment account with a discount broker

-There is a variety of brokers and banks in which you can manage your portfolio.
-To reduce the fees and trading costs, I recommend you open an account with a leading discount broker, for example, Interactive Brokers.
-This way you’ll pay a trading commission of less than one cent per share, and lower management fees.
+There is a large variety of brokers and banks in which you can manage your portfolio.
+To reduce the fees and trading costs, we recommend that you open an account with a leading discount broker, for example, Interactive Brokers, or with zero commission brokers like FIRSTRADE or Robinhood.
+Choose only an accredited broker to ensure your money is in safe place.